Private LTE vs. Wi-Fi: Comparing Options for Enterprise Connectivity

 What Is Private LTE?

 LTE stands for long term evolution.
-Private LTE is simply a standards-based LTE network created for big organizations, such as large corporations, industrial and automotive manufacturing, utility metering, logistics, smart cities, drones, transportation hubs, government facilities, military campuses, hospitals, enterprises, education campuses, stadiums and other venues.
+Private LTE is a standards-based LTE network scaled down to fit the needs of entities.
+These include large corporations, industrial and automotive manufacturing, utility metering, logistics, smart cities, drones, transportation hubs, government facilities, military campuses, hospitals, enterprises, education campuses, stadiums and other venues.
 Traditional public mobile network operators (MNOs) also operate private LTE networks and offer them as a service.
-However, there are new players like the enterprise's IT departments, subcontractors or third-party network providers can also manage and offer private LTE network services.
+However, there are new players like the enterprise's IT departments, neutral host network providers, and cable operators who can also manage and offer private LTE network services.
 This growing trend will continue with the latest evolution of market expansion.

 Which Companies Can Benefit from Using Private LTE?

-Big organizations like private LTE networks because they offer a more secure, scalable and resilient solution compared to traditional Wi-Fi connectivity.
+Big organizations have an affinity for private LTE networks because they offer a more secure, scalable and resilient solution compared to traditional Wi-Fi connectivity.
 Wi-Fi networks have traditionally come under hacking attempts and are vulnerable to intrusion threats more than cellular networks like LTE.
-Think of it like this: A large energy company needs to customize their networks for mission-critical applications and optimize them for low latency with high-level security and devoid of other interferences from an otherwise public network.
+Think of it like this: A large energy company needs to customize their systems for mission-critical applications and optimize them for low latency with high-level security and separated from an otherwise public network.
 What is a company to do in this situation?
 It turns to private LTE, a local cellular network that incorporates nonpublic cell sites and servers that can support a company’s specific requirements outside of what is generally supplied by mobile networks and service providers, all inside the corporate firewall.
 If they choose Wi-Fi for the same purpose, they cannot achieve the level of performance that LTE networks can offer from the perspective of security, reliability, coverage and latency.
 An in-depth technical dive to compare the two technologies is outside the scope of this blog.

 Costs associated with the high data transfer volume over public LTE make private LTE more amenable for enterprises, especially when Wi-Fi coverage throughout the enterprise campus is at or above the standard’s capabilities (number of concurrent connections) and is susceptible to competing data transfers on the same radio bands (Wi-Fi uses public spectrum available to other devices in the same area).
 Wi-Fi also cannot compete with private LTE networks that can support mobility, can enable point-to-point HD/UHD video, native voice support, remote operability, configurable quality of service (QoS) on a class of device basis, and enhanced security robustness in general.
 Can enterprises dismiss Wi-Fi altogether?
 Certainly not — especially due to Wi-Fi 6.